benallfree/wicked/README.md

 ## Including Wicked in an Existing Application

 Wicked plays well with others.
-It will not pollute your global function or variable namespace, but does make use of non-namespaced classes.
+It will not pollute your global function or variable namespace, but does make use of non-namespaced classes on a very limited basis.
 Wicked add-on modules may do the same thing.

 Create the same stub as you did before.
 Wicked will not overwrite an existing `index.php` or `w.php` without asking.

 Once it has created `w.php`, you will need to include `w.php` in the file of your choice.

-Begin by

 ## Getting More Wicked